infinitiessoft/skyport/WORKLOG.md

 # Skyport 4 Work Log

 Pohsun Huang(pohsun@infinitiessoft.com)

 Tata Chen(tata@infinitiessoft.com)

 we have decided to keep a record of our work on Skyport 4 here in the repo.
 It can be removed when the project goes live, but will serve as a handy log of what I'm doing and thinking during development.

 ### TODO

-* add volume, nic, snapshot, console, apis
+* add volume, nic, snapshot, console apis
+* test create vm with zone

 ### 19th February 2016